wrussell1999/new-web/content/hk20/_index.md

         <details class="bg-light">
         <summary>What is Major League Hacking?</summary>

-        [Major League Hacking (MLH)](https://mlh.io/) is the official student hackathon league.
+        [Major League Hacking (MLH)](https://mlh.io/), our partner, is the official student hackathon league.
 Each year, they power over [200 weekend-long invention competitions](http://mlh.io/events) that inspire innovation, cultivate communities and teach computer science skills to more than **65,000 students** around the world.
 MLH is an engaged and passionate maker community, consisting of the next generation of technology leaders and entrepreneurs.

         </details>
 ---